MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?: Experiments and Results

 Furthermore, we examine how the presence of code influences the assessments through two settings.
 (1) \textit{Without Code}, in which the LLM judges only access the task description and the proposed idea; and (2) \textit{With Code}, in which the judges also see the code implementation.
 We then compute Spearman's correlation~\cite{spearman1904proof} for each pair of objective and subjective metrics, using data from all valid implementations that include test-phase scores.

 Figure~\ref{fig:radar}’s radar plots provide a holistic view of agent performance across both subjective and objective dimensions.
 The plots show that while agents occasionally produce effective solutions, they often struggle to balance other criteria such as efficiency and simplicity.
 For instance, on the backdoor-trigger task, Claude 3.5 Sonnet V2 scores well on effectiveness but poorly on efficiency and simplicity, suggesting that agent-generated solutions tend to be more complex and time-consuming.
 Notably, agents generally underperform compared to the baseline when evaluated using objective metrics.
-However, when subjective metrics are used—where LLMs serve as judges—they often receive more favorable ratings.
+However, when subjective metrics are used and judged by LLMs, they often receive more favorable ratings.
 This discrepancy highlights \textit{a risk of overly optimistic conclusions when relying solely on subjective evaluations}.

 Figures~\ref{fig:correlation_with_code} and~\ref{fig:correlation_without_code} (in Appendix~\ref{sec:more-results}) illustrate the correlation heatmaps for both settings.\footnote{We find that removing the code leads to similar correlation results and does not significantly affect the conclusion we make.} The overall correlations remain weak.
 For example, there is a near-zero correlation (-0.06) between innovativeness and effectiveness, implying that an agent’s ability to generate novel ideas, as judged by an LLM, does not necessarily equate to success in practical tasks.
 Consequently, our finding indicates that \textit{LLM-based evaluations alone are not a reliable proxy for real-world research impact}.
-While LLM agents can certainly assist in generating creative ideas, relying solely on LLM-based evaluations to gauge agents’ progress in improving machine learning research may lead to misinterpretations.
+While LLM agents can certainly assist in generating creative ideas, relying solely on LLM-based evaluations to gauge agents progress in improving machine learning research may lead to misinterpretations.
 This again highlights the importance of employing objective metrics to ensure that proposed solutions are not only novel but also effective.